0xflux/Wyrm/Milestones.md

 14) [ ] Staging the encrypted payload as opposed to a stageless only build
 15) [ ] `kill_thread` command (useful for sideloaded DLLs)
 16) [ ] The loader should inherit option for ETW bypass
+17) [ ] When sideloaded no console output coming through

 ### v1.1